bradleyq/light_painter/README.md

 <img src="/images/2.png" alt="Image3"/>

 ## Overview
 Screen space point lights using MC's exposed transparency shaders.
+Requires "Fabulous" graphics setting.
+FOV 70 out of the box, but can be modified.

 ### What it does:
 - dynamic placable lights of any hue (all hues will be max brightness)